 Despite the best efforts of anti-choice activists, the Supreme Court has not overturned Roe v.
-Wade, meaning abortion is legal across the country.
-But because the Court has allowed certain restrictions on where and how abortions can be performed, who can perform them, and what kind of abortions are allowed, abortion laws by state can vary wildly, with restrictions on how people can access abortions changing across state lines.
+Wade, meaning that the states where abortion is legal is, quite technically, all of them.
+But because the Court has allowed certain restrictions on where and how abortions can be performed, who can perform them, (and because some states like Texas have trie to pass heartbeat bills), abortion laws and access by state can vary wildly, with restrictions on how people can access abortions changing across state lines.

 All of that can make it harder for the mothers who often need abortions to obtain them.
 That’s why we compiled this map of states where abortion is legal — in order to show just how different abortion laws are by state.

 As part of its work, the international reproductive health organization the Guttmacher Institute tracks the status of legislation and judicial decisions regarding abortion on the state level.
 Using its data, we assembled maps that describe the current state of abortion in the U.S. and answer important questions about the procedure.

 Abortion is “legal” everywhere — but legality, and access, varies widely

 Abortion is legal in the United States, but legality does not equal access, and even though abortion is legal, restrictions vary by state.

 Of those restrictions, for instance, all but seven states limit how far into a pregnancy a person is allowed to terminate their pregnancy.
 (The state of Texas recently passed a bill that bans abortion at six weeks, which is basically a total ban on abortion.
 However, that law won’t take effect until September 1, meaning that for the time being, abortion in the state is legal until 20 weeks unless the woman is at risk of death.)

 Twenty-two states ban abortion between 13 and 24 weeks after a woman’s last menstrual period before pregnancy.